Bété people

 The Bété are an Ivory Coast group with strong cultural and artistic links to the Dan, the We (Gwere) and the Guro, among others.
-The Bete together with many other ethnolinguistic groups makeup the Kru ethnic group.
-There are 93 distinct groups within the Bété polity.
+The Bété are a tribe of the Kru ethnic group.
+There are 93 distinct subgroups within the Bété group.

 Culture

-They are only united in that they are subsistence farmers, but base most of their culture around hunting.
-Social control was exercised by the leading member of individual lineages (several in each village) who exercises judicial and financial power within the community.
+Bété communities consist of subsistence farmers, but base most of their culture around hunting.
+Social control was exercised by the leading member of individual lineages (several in each village) who exercise judicial and financial power within the community.

 Bété are known for their focus on individual rights.
 A male "chief" is chosen by the people based on the criterion of wisdom.
 This leader stays in power until his death or any wrongdoing.
 Bete women are known for being outspoken.

 Religion

 Historically, spiritual authority was wielded with an array of paraphernalia, notably including the “gre” mask, a horned and decorated creation (originating with the We) designed to instill terror in the onlooker, to quell social unrest, and to be worn when meting out justice after conflict.

 Statuary is uncommon, and is based around feminine iconography that refers to a mythical mother figure.
 No recognized liturgical function was found, although some reports indicate that a pair of figures was often placed under a village rain shelter to represent its founders.
 This evocation of a primeval couple has widespread resonance in African culture.
 Rare figures with exaggerated genitalia are probably linked to a magico-religious fertility appeal.
 Alternatively, they may have constituted a more general role, evoking or celebrating the fertility of the village/land, its founders or the forest from which the people made their living.

 Today much of the population is Christian.